twelshans-snapav/Syndicate-Bulk-Updater/README.md

 # Syndicate-Bulk-Updater
 This app allows you to add/edit Custom Attributes and Classifications in bulk.
-Document names can be changed one at a time.
+Document names can be updated one-by-one or with a Find & Replace feature.